allejo/bzion/README.md

 Matthew Pavia (tw1sted)
 Ashvala Vinay (ashvala)

+## Demo

+A demo site is up at http://bzpro.net/bzion/ with the latest version of the master branch.

 ## Documentation

 BZiON's source code is thoroughly documented in order for anyone to be able to jump into the project.
 All of the phpDoc for the classes can be found on [alezakos' website](http://helit.org/bziondoc/phpdoc/).